standardsemiconductor/VELDT-getting-started/README.md

 import Data.String.Interpolate (i)
 import Data.String.Interpolate.Util (unindent)
 ```
 We export the `Rgb` type which is the input/output type of our primitive and a wrapper function `rgbDriver` for the primitive.
 Additionally we import `Clash.Annotations.Primitive` which supplies code for writing primitives.
-Since the primtive will be inlined we use the [interpolate](https://hackage.haskell.org/package/interpolate) package for string interpolation.
+Since the primitive will be inlined we use the [interpolate](https://hackage.haskell.org/package/interpolate) package for string interpolation.

 Now we create the primitive.
 ```haskell